Experience the perfect harmony of nature, culture, and adventure. Kamogawa: your ultimate getaway for an unforgettable journey.

 A Charming Resort City

-Kamogawa is home to the world-renowned aquarium, Kamogawa Sea World, and many historical sites linked to historical Japanese figures.
-A safe, comfortable city surrounded by nature, Kamogawa has been rated as one of the easiest places to live in Japan.
+Kamogawa is home to the world-renowned aquarium, Kamogawa Sea World, and numerous sites steeped in Japanese history.
+Known as a safe and comfortable city embraced by nature, it consistently ranks as one of the most livable places in Japan.

 Phone : 04-7092-1111